RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ## Lab1 - Automating Deployments Using Pipelines

-In the previous scenarios, you deployed the Coolstore monolith using an OpenShift Template into the `userXX-coolstore-dev` Project.
+In the previous scenarios, you deployed the Coolstore monolith using an OpenShift Template into the **userXX-coolstore-dev** Project.
 The template created the necessary objects (BuildConfig, DeploymentConfig, ImageStreams, Services, and Routes) and gave you as a Developer a "playground" in which to run the app, make changes and debug.

-In this step, we are now going to setup a separate production environment and explore some best practices and techniques for developers and DevOps teams for getting code from the developer `(that's YOU!)` to production with less downtime and greater consistency.
+In this step, we are now going to setup a separate production environment and explore some best practices and techniques for developers and DevOps teams for getting code from the developer **(that's YOU!)** to production with less downtime and greater consistency.

 #### Production vs. Development

 ---

-The existing `userXX-coolstore-dev` project is used as a developer environment for building new versions of the app after code changes and deploying them to the development environment.
+The existing **userXX-coolstore-dev** project is used as a developer environment for building new versions of the app after code changes and deploying them to the development environment.

 In a real project on OpenShift, _dev_, _test_ and _production_ environments would typically use different OpenShift projects and perhaps even different OpenShift clusters.

 For simplicity in this scenario we will only use a _dev_ and _prod_ environment, and no test/QA environment.

 ####1.
 Create the production environment

 ---

 We will create and initialize the new production environment using another template in a separate OpenShift project.

-In [OpenShift web console]({{ CONSOLE_URL}}), click `Create Project`, fill in the fields, and click `Create`:
+In [OpenShift web console]({{ CONSOLE_URL}}), click **Create Project**, fill in the fields, and click **Create**:

-* Name: `userXX-coolstore-prod`
+* Name: **userXX-coolstore-prod**
-* Display Name: `USERXX Coolstore Monolith - Production`
+* Display Name: **USERXX Coolstore Monolith - Production**
 * Description: _leave this field empty_

-> `NOTE`: YOU `MUST` USE `userXX-coolstore-prod` AS THE PROJECT NAME, as this name is referenced later on and you will experience failures if you do not name it `userXX-coolstore-prod`!
+> NOTE: YOU MUST USE userXX-coolstore-prod AS THE PROJECT NAME, as this name is referenced later on and you will experience failures if you do not name it userXX-coolstore-prod.

-This will create a new OpenShift project called `userXX-coolstore-prod` from which our production application will run.
+This will create a new OpenShift project called **userXX-coolstore-prod** from which our production application will run.

 ![create_dialog]({% image_path create_prod_dialog.png %}){:width="700px"}